 That's good news for homeowners because water heating amounts to nearly 20 percent of a home's energy costs.
 The new standards apply to gas (50 percent of U.S. households), electric (41 percent), and oil residential tank water heaters.

-The majority of homes have conventional water heaters that hold 55 gallons of water or less.
+The majority of homes have conventional water heaters that hold less than 55 gallons of water.
 If you're replacing a water heater of this capacity, the new more energy-efficient model may be an inch or two larger than the old one and can likely be placed in the same location unless it's in a very tight spot such as a closet.
 For such units, the new standards will increase efficiency by an average of 4 percent.
 According to the ACEEE, water heaters that comply with the new standards are already on the market, including models from A.O.
 Smith, Bradford White, and Rheem.

 Water heaters that hold 55 gallons or more will see bigger efficiency gains.
 But to attain those gains, the larger water heaters will need to use technologies that are less familiar to consumers including electric heat pumps, which transfer heat from the surrounding air to water, and condensing gas heaters, which capture heat that usually goes up the flue.

 For homes with electric heat, replacement options include hybrid heat pumps, for the biggest efficiency gains, or two conventional models with capacities of less than 55 gallons each, which won't be as energy efficient.
 Options for homes with gas heat include a large condensing gas tank water heater or, again, two smaller conventional models.